hmrc/tdr-customs-declarations/README.md

 ## Example
-The service `customs-declarations` has a `default` configuration and a `stub` configuration.
-Note that `default` configuration is declared directly inside the `customs-declarations` section.
+The service `tdr-customs-declarations` has a `default` configuration and a `stub` configuration.
+Note that `default` configuration is declared directly inside the `tdr-customs-declarations` section.

     Prod {
         ...